bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/action.md

 - **direct transfer** (1-sig transfer): only requires the sender's signature
 - **countersigned transfer** (2-sig transfer): requires both the sender's and the receiver's signature

-Direct transfer is similar to sending emails: the sender does not get consent from the receiver before sending a mail.
+Direct transfer is similar to sending emails: the sender does not get consent from the receiver before sending the mail.

 Countersigned transfer is similar to certified mail or a package delivery that requires a signature: the receiver has the right to accept or reject the delivery of a package.
 The actual transfer won't take effect until the receiver explicitly provides the second signature, a.k.a. countersignature, as consent.